Fig. 1: Schematic diagram of the experimental setup for injection locking of a semiconductor laser. Click on the image for a larger view.

 Fig. 3: Excitable pulses observed in the slave laser time series; single pulses for low master powers and detuning, double pulses at higher master powers and detuning.

 The synchronisation of two oscillators has been widely studied since the observations of Huygens in 1600, who noticed that two wall clocks of different natural frequencies synchronised when attached to the same wall.
-In a similar fashion, when the light from a semiconductor laser (the master laser) is injected into a second laser (the slave laser), the emission frequency of the slave may synchronise with that of the master.
+In a similar fashion, when the light from a semiconductor laser (the master laser), is injected into a second laser (the slave laser), the emission frequency of the slave may synchronise with that of the master.
 Injection locking a semiconductor laser has been shown to lead to a reduction in the relative intensity noise, spectral narrowing, as well as a significant enhancement of the modulation bandwidth.

 Additionally, the possibility of excitability in injection locked semiconductor lasers has been predicted by Wieczorek et al. .
 A dynamical system is called excitable if it produces a large nonlinear response to a small but sufficiently large perturbation from its steady state.
 Perturbations of the steady state above a threshold cause a large excursion in phase space leading to a large amplitude pulse.
 This excursion is followed by a refractory period of time before another can be induced.
 The CAPPA group conducts an ongoing analysis of the dynamical properties of Quantum Dot (QD) lasers under the influence of external injection, and have demonstrated that such a system is excitable.

 In the experimental setup shown in Fig. 1, the slave laser is a QD laser consisting of 6 InAs QD layers, embedded in an InGaAs quantum well on a GaAs substrate.
 The slave is biased above threshold and the tunable master laser is set to a wavelength close to a Fabry-Perot mode of the slave, at a fixed master power.
 It is then varied across resonance with the slave laser.
 The master laser is a narrow linewidth (100 kHz) commercial tunable source, with a wavelength of approximately 1320 nm.
 Fig. 2 gives a typical example of how the slave laser behaves as the detuning is varied, for particular fixed values of the master and slave power.
-Three distinct regions of behavior are evident: (i) in regions far from zero for both positive and negative detuning, a beating frequency indicates that the slave laser is unlocked from the master laser; (ii) a stable locking region, where the slave laser synchronizes with the master and operates single mode; (iii) a region of complex dynamics that occurs on only the positive detuning unlocking boundary.
+Three distinct regions of behaviour are evident: (i) in regions far from zero for both positive and negative detuning, a beating frequency indicates that the slave laser is unlocked from the master laser; (ii) a stable locking region, where the slave laser synchronizes with the master and operates single mode; (iii) a region of complex dynamics that occurs on only the positive detuning unlocking boundary.
 In this region, as the master power increases, we observed single and double excitable pulses, random switching between a locked state and complex multipulse transient, random switching between locked and unlocked states, and random switching between two locked states.

 Clearly, there is a plethora of interesting physics at work in this third region.
 In order to better understand it, we have modelled the system using quantum dot rate equations, further details of which can be found in .
-Our theoretical analysis shows a clear and simple bifurcation scenario which enables the observation of single and double excitable pulses.
+Our theoretical analysis shows a clear and simple, bifurcation scenario, which enables the observation of single and double excitable pulses.

 Quantum Dot Mode-Locked Lasers